 Exposing Predatory Journals

-In one notable report on such journals, a reporter from the Ottawa Citizen prepared a paper that was largely plagiarized and riddled with inaccuracies, incorrect grammar, and incoherent language to see if he could still get it published.
+In one notable report on such journals, a reporter from the Ottawa Citizen prepared a paper that was largely plagiarized and riddled with inaccuracies, incorrect grammar, and incoherent language to see if he could still get it published by using the best plagiarism checker.
 He found eight journals willing to publish his fake scientific paper for a fee.
 Other similar studies into these false journals have also discovered that they are willing to accept flawed and inaccurate papers.

 In It for the Money

 These false journals do not have any significant review process in place because they do not actually care about what they publish.
 They exist only to make a profit.
 They pose as legitimate journals, and even buy fake impact factors to make them appear legitimate.
 However, unlike a reputed journal, they do not review or edit the copy.